beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-13-recap.md

 Remember, the goal is not just to complete the exercises, but to understand the concepts and improve your programming abilities.
 If you encounter difficulties, review the lecture materials, experiment with different approaches, and don't hesitate to ask for clarification during class discussions.

-Later, you will find the solutions to these exercises online in the associated GitHub repository, but we will also quickly go over them in next week's tutorial.
-To access the solutions, click on the Github button on the lower right and search for the folder with today's lecture and tutorial.
-Alternatively, you can ask ChatGPT or Claude to explain them to you.
-But please remember, the goal is not just to complete the exercises, but to understand the concepts and improve your programming abilities.

 You've finished the course and learned how mathematical models can be used to solve real-world problems! :tada:

 . . .